Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-conventions-english.rst

 Source files should be formatted for a 80-character width: no character should be present after the 79th column of a line.

-Except in very specific cases, only ASCII code should be used (ex: no accentuated characters).
+Except in very specific cases, only ASCII code should be used (e.g. no accentuated characters).

 Tabulations should be preferred to series of spaces, and the text should be formatted according to 4-character tabulations.